tedliosu/opencl_equijoin_demo/README.md

     for both the customer and purchases table of 1).
  - (Maybe) Have filepath definitions all in one file for better program maintainability.

+# Miscellaneous

+ - *.empty_file* in "./data/custom_results" is just there so that git may at least include the "./data/custom_results" directory in version control so that the main C program and the scripts have all the directories they need to work properly.